MacOS Sonoma: Supported hardware

-macOS Sonoma supports Macs with Apple silicon and Intel's Xeon-W and 8th-generation Coffee Lake/Amber Lake chips or later, and drops support for various models released in 2017, officially marking the end of support for Macs without Retina display and the 12-inch MacBook.
+macOS Sonoma supports all Mac models with Apple silicon and Macs with Intel's Xeon W and eighth-generation Coffee Lake or Amber Lake and newer chips.
+It drops support for various models released in 2017, officially marking the end of support for Macs without Retina display, and the 12-inch MacBook.
 The 2019 iMac is the only Sonoma-supported Intel Mac that lacks a T2 chip.

-Mac models that support macOS Sonoma are as follows.
+macOS Sonoma supports the following Mac models: